Andy-Hutch/ecommerce-copy-samples/README.md

 ## How to Use This Repo

-- View before/after product descriptions
+- View side-by-side original and rewritten product descriptions in each file
 - See improvements in SEO, clarity, and formatting
 - Contact me for custom copywriting projects